Richard Rhodes Bristow: Other roles and duties

-Bristow was prolific in his duties, serving as honorary chaplain to the 3rd Middlesex Artillery Volunteers in 1872, member of the London School Board for 12 years, including serving as chairman of the school management committee, Almoner of Christ's Hospital, Chairman of Lewisham Union Board of Guardians, Commissary for Bishop of New Westminster (1895), Honorary Chaplain to Nursing Sisters of Community of St. John the Divine, Warden of All Saint's Boys' Orphanage, Lewisham, Chairman of Poor Clergy Relief Corporation, Warden of the Kent County Penitentiary, President of the Gregorian Choral Association, Representative of London County Council on the governing body of the East London Industrial School, Governor of St. Dunstan's College, Catford and Commissioner of Land and Income Tax for the Blackheath Division.
+Bristow was prolific in his duties, serving as honorary chaplain to the 3rd Middlesex Artillery Volunteers in 1872, member of the London School Board for 12 years, including serving as chairman of the school management committee, Almoner of Christ's Hospital, Chairman of Lewisham Union Board of Guardians, Commissary for Bishop of New Westminster (1895), Honorary Chaplain to Nursing Sisters of the Community of St. John the Divine, Warden of All Saint's Boys' Orphanage, Lewisham, Chairman of Poor Clergy Relief Corporation, Warden of the Kent County Penitentiary, President of the Gregorian Choral Association, Representative of London County Council on the governing body of the East London Industrial School, Governor of St. Dunstan's College, Catford and Commissioner of Land and Income Tax for the Blackheath Division.

 Following his death, two windows were dedicated to the memory of Canon Bristow in the chapel of St Catherine's School For Girls.